The Human Condition (Arendt book)

-The Human Condition is a book published by Hannah Arendt in 1958.
+The Human Condition is a book by Hannah Arendt, published in 1958.
 It is Arendt's account of how "human activities" should be—and have been—understood throughout Western history.

 Arendt reevaluates the modern relevance of the vita activa (active life), in contrast with the vita contemplativa (contemplative life), which was esteemed in older philosophy.
 She airs her concerns that the debate over the relative status of the two has blinded us to important insights about the vita activa and how it has changed since ancient times.
 She distinguishes three sorts of activity—labor, work, and action—and discusses how they have been affected by changes in Western history.

 History

 The Human Condition was first published in 1958.
 A second edition, with an introduction by Margaret Canovan, was issued in 1998.
 The work consists of a prologue and six parts.

 Structure

 I – The Human Condition

 Arendt introduces the term vita activa (active life) by distinguishing it from vita contemplativa (contemplative life).
 Ancient philosophers insisted upon the superiority of the vita contemplativa, for which the vita activa merely provided necessities.
 Karl Marx flipped the hierarchy, claiming that the vita contemplativa is merely a superstructure on the fundamental basic life-processes of a society.
 Arendt's thesis is that the concerns of the vita activa are neither superior nor inferior to those of the vita contemplativa, nor are they the same.
 The vita activa may be divided into three sorts of activities: labor, work and action.